NZGlitch/6502Emulator/Readme.md

 ## *** WORK IN PROGRESS ***

 **TODO's** (In no particular order)
- - Implement addAccumulator testson CPU for Decimal mode
+ - Implement addAccumulator tests on CPU for Decimal mode
  - Implement instructions:
    - ADC, CMP, CPX, CPY, SBC, BRK, RTI
  - Write tests for BaseInstruction class